 - Students must have a minimum cumulative GPA of 3.0 to earn a degree from their graduate program, without exception.

 - A student who cannot mathematically meet the 3.0 GPA requirement to successfully complete the degree, within a reasonable period of time (as defined by the Program Coordinator or designee), will be dismissed from their academic program.
 Visit the Probation, Suspension, and Dismissal section of the University’s Graduate Catalog for more information about this topic.

-- Students must follow the professional standards established by their degree program and/or department.
+- Students must follow the professional standards established by the college, their degree program and/or department.
 A student who violates the established professional standards may be placed on probation, suspended, or dismissed from their program.